NC Essential Standards for 1st graders in Music

 - Interpret the sound and symbol systems of music. (read music)

 - Use iconic symbols to notate quarter notes and quarter rests. (write rhythms)

 - Use improvisation to create two-phrase melodies using three pitches.

-- Select a variety of traditional and non-traditional sound sources to accompany readings, stories, or dramatizations.
+- Select a variety of traditional and non-traditional sound sources to accompany readings, stories, or dramatizations. (to create TEXTURE)